Master's & doctoral degrees

 Am I allowed to complete my doctoral qualification in one year?

 No. A doctoral student must be registered for at least two academic years before submitting the thesis for examination.
-This is a requirement of the Department of Higher Education and Training (DHeT).
+This is a requirement of the Department of Higher Education and Training (DHET).

 Will I be allocated a supervisor or can I come with my own?